destiny6520/modification/Readme.md

 8.

-# Customising Bot /Start Message
+# :octocat: Customising Bot /Start Message
 :octocat: In Order to Customise Bot Start Message You have to Edit few lines in `__main__.py` file.

 You Can Find `__main__.py` File Here ⬇️